matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 </br>

 3. Sign the message for account activation.
 (The fee for activating your account is shown in step 4.)
-- Signing the message will generate your zkSync Layer 2 private key (it is good practice to read the messages you sign).
+- Signing the message will activate your account on zkSync (it is good practice to read the messages you sign).
 </br>
 <p align="center">
 <img src="https://github.com/matter-labs/zksync-docs/blob/0bfd7bc3b1e803c7c449f56ac4eb8a9fb3119655/docs/images/S4.png">